zonneplan/KiBot/docs/source/configuration/sup_preflights.rst

       -  ``warnings_as_errors`` :index:`: <pair: preflight - drc; warnings_as_errors>` [boolean=false] Warnings are considered errors, they still reported as errors, but consider it an error.

 -  **erc**: :index:`: <pair: preflights; erc>` [boolean=false|dict] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
+   You need a valid *sym-lib-table* installed.
+If not KiBot will try to temporarily install the template. |br|
    This is a replacement for the *run_erc* preflight that needs KiCad 8 or newer.

    -  Valid keys: